-- When assigning a flow name to a new horizontal line on a diagram the text will now be aligned such that it appears above the line instead of in the middle of the line. - Users will be prevented from including an "&" (ampersand) character in the name of a diagram as it is a special character that can be misinterpreted by some software including other parts of the SET-IT software package. - Substantial improvements in the time it takes to list the potential columns to include in an output table - o Improved line styles to better distinguish different status values - o Improved positioning of text when new information flows are added to a diagram - Added a capability to Shape Properties to give the user a choice on whether or not an element inherits the Physical Objects from the shape when a Physical Object is checked or unchecked in Shape Properties that already has an element assigned. - Updated the Output Element filter with an option to output all rows where the selected element is either source or destination, as opposed to the old way in which it would only output rows when both the source and destination element are selected in the element filter. - Options to manually synchronize the diagrams and database have been removed.
-SET-IT automatically keeps the database and diagram content in sync so the options for a user to manually sync are no longer necessary.
+- o Improved the user interface by greying out buttons after diagrams are generated so the user doesn't think that they may need to click it again. - When assigning a flow name to a new horizontal line on a diagram the text will now be aligned such that it appears above the line instead of in the middle of the line. - Users will be prevented from including an "&" (ampersand) character in the name of a diagram as it is a special character that can be misinterpreted by some software including other parts of the SET-IT software package. - Substantial improvements in the time it takes to list the potential columns to include in an output table - o Improved line styles to better distinguish different status values - o Switched the version-check API to use HTTPS for enhanced security.